 (F) Not attributed to another disorder

 The second edition of the International Classification of Headache Disorders (ICHD-2) included new daily persistent headache and led to its more widespread recognition as a headache syndrome (Table 2) (Headache Classification Committee of the International Headache Society 2004).
-It addressed the limitations of the Silberstein-Lipton criteria, but it also created a new challenge: excluding patients who possessed too many migraine features, based on the prevailing thoughts on new daily persistent headache symptomatology by European experts.
+It addressed some of the limitations of the Silberstein-Lipton criteria, but it excluded patients who possessed a number of features of migraine.

 Table 2.
 International Classification of Headache Disorders (2nd Edition) Criteria for New Daily Persistent Headache